upstox/upstox-php/README.md

 To learn more about the sandbox environment and the available sandbox APIs, please visit the [Upstox API documentation - Sandbox](https://upstox.com/developer/api-documentation/sandbox).

-## Algo ID Support
+## Algo Name Support

-The SDK supports passing an algorithm ID for order tracking and management.
-When provided, the SDK will pass the algo ID as `X-Algo-Id` header.
+The SDK supports passing an algorithm name for order tracking and management.
+When provided, the SDK will pass the algo name as `X-Algo-Name` header.

 ```php
 use Upstox\Client\Configuration;